dmoscoe/dmoscoe.github.io/README.md

 # Welcome!

 This site showcases some of the major projects I've completed as a master's student at the [City University of New York](https://sps.cuny.edu/academics/graduate/master-science-data-science-ms).

+Click [here](about.md) to learn a bit more about me and my data science journey.

+Thanks for visiting!

 ## Airport Runway Queue Simulation
 [View the PowerPoint](/rway_queue/rway_queue.pdf)